-• Shares: 70% in 40-70 companies listed on major stock exchanges around the world.
+- Shares: 70% in 40-70 companies listed on major stock exchanges around the world. - Bonds: 15%.

-• Bonds: 15%

-Up to 20% of the bonds we invest in can be rated higher risk by external ratings agencies but the majority are rated as 'investment grade'.
+Up to 20% of the bonds we invest in can be rated as being higher risk by external bond ratings agencies but the majority are rated as being lower risk (referred to as 'investment grade').

-Real estate investments: 5%

-• Cash or Alternatives: 10%
+- Real estate investments: 5% - Cash or Alternatives: 10%

-Exposure to any of the above asset classes may be obtained through investment in funds (including funds managed by Sarasin).
+To gain exposure to any of the above asset classes, up to 15% of the Sub-fund may be invested in other funds (including funds managed by Sarasin).
 Alternatives include, but are not limited to, infrastructure, commodities and private equity/venture capital which may be accessed through listed investment trusts and open-ended funds or other financial instruments.

-We also invest in derivatives and use them to increase performance and generate income.
+We may use derivatives including, but not limited to, exchange-traded index and single stock options and futures, for investment purposes.
+We may use these derivatives to increase performance, for example by protecting the Sub-fund against falls in the value of shares, to generate income and for efficient portfolio management (as described below under Additional Techniques).
+Furthermore, forward foreign exchange contracts will be used for managing currency risk.
 Derivatives are financial contracts whose value is linked to the price of another asset (e.g. indices, rates, share prices, currencies).